 Description: Winamp.exe is not essential for the Windows OS and causes relatively few problems.
 The file winamp.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the "My Files" folder (normally C:\Program Files\Winamp\).

 Winamp.exe is not a Windows system file.
 The program has no visible window.
-Winamp.exe is able to record inputs.
-Therefore the technical security rating is 37% dangerous, however also read the users reviews.
+Winamp.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 37% dangerous, however you should also read the user reviews.